 These general purpose financial statements cover General Reinsurance Australia Ltd. - New Zealand Branch (the Branch).
-The Branch is domiciled in New Zealand, registered address at 205 Queen Street, Auckland.
-The Branch is a reporting entity for the purposes of the Financial Reporting Act 1993.
+The Branch is domiciled in New Zealand, registered address at 205 Queen Street, Auckland, The Branch is a FMC reporting entity for the purposes of the Financial Reporting Act 2013 and the Financial Markets Conduct Act 2013, and its financial statements comply with these Acts.